 The economic vitality of Shoreline is critical to the health and future of the City of Shoreline and its citizens.
-We measure this vitality in large part by expanding the diverse and economically healthy opportunities within Shoreline to live, learn, shop, play, work, own a business, and invest.
+This vitality in large part is measured by expanding, diverse, and economically healthy opportunities within Shoreline to live, learn, shop, play, work, own a business, and invest.
 Vitality also is measured by the balance and growth of revenue to city government, because it is necessary that the economy generate an adequate level of financial resources to local government, in order that local government can better provide essential public infrastructure, public safety, and municipal services.